 Adapted from the hymn of St. Severus of Antioch, in 2015 in English.

+Psalm 41:1

 Daniel 12:5 “And I, Daniel, saw, and lo, two others stood, one on this side of the stream and one on the other.”
 (NETS) “And they said to the one wearing linen, ‘O Sir, when then will you do the consummation of the wonders and the purification of these things which you have told?’”
 (NETS Daniel 12:6)

 Daniel 12:7a “And I heard the one wearing linen, who was above the water of the stream: ‘Until the time of consummation.’
 And he raised the right hand and left hand towards heaven, and he swore by God, who lives foriever,” (NETS)